Wednesday January 7, 2009

 It was a pretty quiet week; I was on autopilot for most of it.
 I finally caught up on my sleep by Friday, just in time for the weekend.
 I’m off to Toronto today for my ‘one month later’ check up at the Low Back Clinic.

-mini irises to wilt and the flowers to die.
+caused my mini irises to wilt and the flowers to die.
 I didn’t even have time to get a picture of them in bloom.
-The other spring bulbs are beginning
+The other spring

 The Alpaca Canada Futurity Stud Auction has started and it will be exciting to see who the lucky person is that ends up with the breeding to Matrix!
 You can bid at www.alpacainfo.ca/studauction.